University of West Georgia

 - Congratulations to Dr. Elaine MacKinnon and Dr. Daniel K. Williams on the publication of their newest monographs!
 In January of this year, Dr. MacKinnon's translation of Ludmila Miklashevskaia’s memoir was published by Bloomsbury under the title Gender and Survival in Soviet Russia: A Life in the Shadow of Stalin’s Terror.
 Dr. Williams's book The Election of the Evangelical: Jimmy Carter, Gerald Ford, and the Presidential Contest of 1976, was published by University of Kansas Press in February 2020.

 - Dr. Ihor Pidhainy participated in a collaborative webinar hosted by UWG's Center for Diversity and Inclusion entitled “Diversity, Equity, and Inclusion Connections: Demystifying Asian Pacific Islander Bias” on April 23.
 This webinar provided historical, scientific, and personal perspectives related to anti-Asian bias being reported around the world.
-UWG partners for this webinar included the Center for Teaching and Learning, the Department of Educational Technology, the Department of History and the Asian Studies Program, the Department of Biology, President's Commission on Campus Inclusion, and the International Student Admissions and Programs.
+UWG partners for this webinar included the Institute for Faculty Excellence, the Department of Educational Technology, the Department of History and the Asian Studies Program, the Department of Biology, President's Commission on Campus Inclusion, and the International Student Admissions and Programs.

 - This Spring, we had two professors participating in UWG's School of the Arts The Other Night School Series.
 In February, Dr. Keith Bohannon presented a talk and a Saturday Seminar.
 On February 18, discussed the new phase of debate and discussion over Confederate symbols in his talk entitled "Remembering the Confederacy" at the UWG Newnan Center.
 He continued that conversation at the UWG Newnan Center on February 29 in a Saturday Seminar which explored how historians work on memory and the Civil War, and discussed recent controversies surrounding public Confederate monuments and the display of the confederate battleflag.
 Dr. Colleen Vasconcellos's March 24 lecture on the changing nature of childhood and youth culture in the Jamaican plantation complex was postponed due to COVID-19.